konsulting/porter/README.md

  - `porter start`
  - `porter stop`
  - `porter restart` - Restart existing containers (e.g. pick up config changes for PHP FPM).
- - `porter build` - (Re)build the containers.
- - `porter make-files` - (Re)make all the files and restart.
- - `porter pull-images` - Pull the Konsulting, MySQL and Redis images - which will then be used by docker-compose rather than building (unless you tweak the DockerFiles).
- - `porter build-images` - Build the Konsulting images.

 ### Basic settings

  - `porter domain {domain}` - Set tld ('test' is the default for domains such as sample.test)